Innovation-Web-3-0-Blockchain/Decentralized-Exchange/README.md

 Community contributions are enthusiastically welcomed.
 Should you identify bugs, possess feature requests, or harbor intentions of enhancing the project, we extend an invitation to open an issue or submit a pull request.

 We extend our gratitude for exploring our project.
 Your interest is sincerely appreciated.

+## Project Updates

+As a dynamic project operating in the ever-evolving ecosystem of blockchain technology and the cryptospace, we are committed to continuous learning and improvement.
+We will regularly update this project to modernize and moderate it in line with the latest developments and best practices.
+Stay tuned for updates and improvements!

+For more information, please visit our project website: [Canada Digital Assets Exchange](https://muddy-bonus-4882.on.fleek.co)